hareemxd/process-wiki/Configuration Management Handbook/Control Changes Process/2 Revision Control/CM-01-002 Revision Control.md

 * Callouts
 * Title block (contract number, proprietary or export markings, cage code)

+Form Fit Function (FFF) changes of parts or assemblies result in new **baselines**, not revisions, and are thus out of scope of this procedure.
+***
 ### Best Practices

-***
+#### Associate Revisions with Problem/Trouble Reports
+Revisions should result from official notice or documentation of a required update.
+This notice may originate externally (e.g., customer observes a defect) or internally (e.g., supply chain identifies obsolescence issue).
+From the onset of the Revision Control procedure, the Owner of the change should reference a Problem/Trouble Report that clearly establishes the reason for the change.
 #### Conduct Peer Review
-Revisions must always be reviewed by at least one teammate prior to release.
+Draft revisions must be reviewed by at least one teammate prior to release.
 Peer Review can be implemented in PLM workflows or conducted informally.
 See **CM-02-002 Peer Review**.
 #### Assess Where Used References for Impacts
 If a change impacts a part or assembly's interface or integration with existing designs, those impacts must be identified and documented as part of the change request process.
-Potential "suspect links" should be reported using Problem Reports.
-See **CM-02-002**
+Potential "suspect links" should be reported using Problem/Trouble Reports.
 #### Highlight changes
-When submitting your work for review and release, the draft of the new revision should contain *redlines* which highlight the changes from the previous revision.
+Draft revisions should contain *redlines* (visual indicators of change) to speed the review process.
+***
 ### Procedure

-1. Open the file in the DET and check it out/lock for edits.
+1. Identify the reason for change and its supporting documentation.

-2. Perform modifications to the data in accordance with the applicable processes.
+2. Create the draft revision by performing modifications to the data in accordance with the applicable processes.

-3. Write a Commit Message in 1-2 sentences that includes:
-   a.
-Brief summary of the change
-   b.
-Reference to location of changes (page/sheet/block/module/partNumber)
-   c.
-Reference to Problem/Trouble Report (if applicable)

-4. Commit the changes to the DET server.
+3. Conduct **Internal Review**; see **CM-02-001**.

+4. Conduct **Peer Review**; see **CM-02-002**

+5. Implement the new revision into the appropriate baselines; see **CM-01-003**.

+6. Submit the draft revision to Configuration Management for PLM release.

 ---
 **Document Control**